-The primary species used to make this tea is taxonomically known as Passiflora incarnata, but there are more than 500 different species of passionflowers and vines that grow around the world.
+The primary species used to make passionflower tea is taxonomically known as Passiflora incarnata, but there are more than 500 different species of passionflowers and vines that grow around the world.
 The plant is also known commonly as maypop.
 Passionflower tea has been used in North and South America for centuries, but was eventually introduced to European markets and is now globally sought after.

 What is Passionflower Tea Good For?

-Passionflower tea is good for treating insomnia, anxiety, addiction, high blood pressure, eczema, psoriasis, depression, menopause, menstrual discomfort, infertility and other inflammatory conditions.
+Passionflower tea is good for treating insomnia, anxiety, addiction, high blood pressure, eczema, psoriasis, depression, menopause, menstrual discomfort, infertility, and other inflammatory conditions.

 Menopause can be a difficult and stressful time in life, resulting in mood swings, hormonal imbalances, anxiety, and sleeplessness.
-The sedative and soothing effects of passionflower tea can help to balance your neurotransmitters, and also stimulate the release of gamma-aminobutyric acid (GABA), which is known to improve mood and regulate hormones.
+The sedative and soothing effects of passionflower tea can help balance your neurotransmitters, and also stimulate the release of gamma-aminobutyric acid (GABA), which is known to improve mood and regulate hormones.

 The phytochemicals and alkaloids found in passionflower tea, such as quercetin and kaempferol, are known to improve mood and reduce levels of stress hormones in the body.
 This can keep you feeling energized and positive, relieving feelings of stress and anxiety.

 Reducing inflammation throughout the body is what many organic acids and antioxidants are best at, and the compounds found in passionflower tea are no exception.
 This tea has long been recommended for joint disorders and arthritis, as well as gout, hemorrhoids, and inflammation of the gut.
-These soothing active ingredients can help to relieve symptoms of indigestion, constipation, diarrhea, bloating and cramping, as well as chronic inflammation caused by free radical activity.
+These soothing active ingredients can help relieve symptoms of indigestion, constipation, diarrhea, bloating, and cramping, as well as chronic inflammation caused by free radical activity.

 How Do You Make Passionflower Tea?